silverstripe-droptables/sapphire/docs/en/reference/preview.md

 ## Overview

 With the addition of side-by-side editing, the preview has the ability to appear within the CMS window when editing content in the _Pages_ section of the CMS.
+The site is rendered into an iframe.
 It will update itself whenever the content is saved, and relevant pages will be loaded for editing when the user navigates around in the preview.

 The root element for preview is `.cms-preview` which maintains the internal states neccessary for rendering.
 It provides function calls for transitioning between these states and has the ability to redraw the area.